December 6

 Threes in his Legends

-“Threes” also play a role in other St. Nicholas legends.
+“Threes” also play a role in other Saint Nicholas legends.
 Nicholas is said to have personally obtained at Myra the release of three innocent men.
 And he miraculously appeared to the Emperor Constantine to rescue from death three falsely accused imperial officers.
 These latter reportedly had witnessed his intervention for the three men at Myra and had prayed for God to send Nicholas to their aid.

 The legend of the three gold bundles is probably behind the tradition of giving gifts on Nicholas’s feast day and at Christmas.
 This tradition originated in Germany, Switzerland, and the Netherlands.
-Dutch settlers in the United States transformed St. Nicholas into the Santa Claus who now helps us celebrate the birth of Christ.
+Dutch settlers in the United States transformed Saint Nicholas into the Santa Claus who now helps us celebrate the birth of Christ.

 Beatified: Pre-Congregation